-Panel discussion moderated by San Diego Italian Film Festival Artistic Director Antonio Iannotta.
-“From a Dream to Reality.”
-How to make your film idea come to life.
-Discuss the nuances and challenges of producing a film, film festival or cultural event with some of San Diego’s most visionary film leaders.
+Panel discussion moderated by San Diego Italian Film Festival Artistic Director Antonio Iannotta about making your film idea come to life.
+Join a discussion about the nuances and challenges of producing a film, film festival or cultural event with some of San Diego’s most visionary film leaders.

 – BETH ACCOMANDO covers arts and culture around San Diego for KPBS News.
 Beth is a member of the Broadcast Film Critics Association and Online Film Critics Society, and is the past President and former Education Chairperson for the San Diego Film Critics Society.
 She served as the festival director of Film School Confidential: A Showcase of San Diego Student Filmmaking.
 In the past she has served on the film selection committee for the San Diego State University Student Film Festival, San Diego International Film Festival and San Diego Latino Film Festival.
 Now she volunteers as part of The Film Geeks at the Digital Gym Cinema to bring independent and envelope-pushing genre filmmaking to the Media Arts Center San Diego’s micro cinema.
 Beth has been a film critic for more than 25 years and since 1997 has been covering independent and international cinema as well as pop culture for National Public Radio and Public Radio International’s The World.
 She has received numerous Society of Professional Journalist Awards and San Diego Press Club Awards for her radio and web site work at KPBS.
 She has also received 11 southwestern area Emmy Awards in the categories of producing, writing, and sound design for promotional spots as well as national Pro Max and Telly Awards while working at Fox.
 She has a passion for Hong Kong cinema, Japanese monster movies, horror, and film noir.
 She collects movie posters and toys, and loves putting on a haunted house every year.